How to travel between languages

 Conference

-LATA: Conference on Language and Automata Theory and Applications
+LATA: Language and Automata Theory and Applications

 Conference Location